ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ## Summary :new_moon_with_face:

 Congratulations, you have completed this part of the workshop!
 You have your virtual pet clinic up and running and have created an OpenShift Pipelines pipeline that you will build on in the next sections of the lab to achieve CI/CD.
-You may move on to the next part by clicking `Next` on the bottom of the page.
+You may move on to the next part by clicking `Next` on the bottom right of the page.

 --8<-- "includes/glossary.md"